-- First select the zones on the left whose setpoint value is to be displayed or changed. - On the right side, select one of the setpoint values described below - Open the box for entering the setpoint value with - Enter the desired value in the input box - Confirm with OK.
+- First select the zones on the left whose setpoint value is to be displayed or changed. - On the right side, select one of the setpoint values described below - Enter the desired value in the input box - Confirm with OK.

 Value Description Settings Setpoint Specified temperature for a zone in normal oper- ating mode.
-Min: Max: Standard: 0 °C 600 °C 0 °C Standby temperature It is recommended that use be made of the standby function to protect the plastic melt and reduce energy costs.
+Min: Max: Standard: 0 °C 000 °C 0 °C Output Level The output level can be set manually.
+However, this value will only be applied to zones in manual mode or with a broken sensor and corresponding broken sensor behavior set to a specific output level.
+Min: Max: Standard: 0% 100% 0% Standby temperature It is recommended that use be made of the standby function to protect the plastic melt and reduce energy costs.
 The standby temperature can be specified here as a function of the materials used.
 This determines the value to which the zones should cool down.
-The standby function is activated in the menu bar with the button b{\downarrow} or, alternatively, via a control input.
+The standby function is activated in the menu bar with the button $b{\rm standby}$ or, alternatively, via a control input.
 Min: Max: Standard: 0 °C 300 °C 150 °C Boost Offset By implementing the boost function, the setpoint temperature for individual zones or groups is raised by an adjustable value for a specified peri- od of time.
 This function can be used to set a higher temperature at the nozzle tips for a short time in order to enhance the opening of the gate during start-up.
 The boost function is activated from the home view.
 The editor with the boost button can be opened by clicking on a zone.
-Min: Max: Standard: 50 K Boost Duration For setting the time mentioned above for which a zone is to be boosted Min: Max: Standard: 0 sec 900 sec 60 sec
+Min: Max: Standard: 0 K 50 K 0 K Boost Duration For setting the time mentioned above for which a zone is to be boosted Min: Max: Standard: 0 sec 900 sec 60 sec